ICD codes: G44.2 What is the ICD Code?

 Most people are acquainted with tension headaches: nagging, pressing pain in the head that occurs now and then.
 They are not a cause for concern and can be relieved with non-prescription painkillers if necessary.
 To prevent them, endurance sports or relaxation exercises may be useful.

 - Headaches are often so-called tension headaches: more than 40% of people have these repeatedly.

 - They are nagging, pressing headaches that can be mild to moderate.

 - Tension headaches are less severe than migraines or cluster headaches.

-- It is not known what causes them.
-But triggers for the pain such as stress are often identified.
+- It is not known what causes them but triggers for the pain (such as stress) can often be identified.

 - Anyone who feels severely affected can relieve the pain with non-prescription painkillers.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.